-So the eCommerce industry continues to flourish across vertical markets and geographies as more and more businesses flock to the online channel.
-In this digital age, setting up an eCommerce store is relatively easy but expanding web operations and generating revenue – not so much.
+So the e-commerce industry continues to flourish across vertical markets and geographies as more and more businesses flock to the online channel.
+Setting up an e-commerce store is relatively easy in this digital age, but expanding web operations and generating revenue – not so much.

-Best Tips to Boost eCommerce Profitability In 2020
+Best Tips to Boost E-commerce Profitability In 2021

 1. Design a spectacular website

-Did you know it takes about 150 milliseconds for visitors to decide if they like a website or not?
-So if your website is dull, boring, or too traditional, the bounce rate of your website is going to be really high.
+Did you know it takes about 50 milliseconds for visitors to decide if they like a website or not?
+So if your website is dull, boring, or too traditional, your website’s bounce rate will be high.

-Visual communication is important as 80% of customers remember what they see and a staggering 20% of them never forget what they read on the website.
+Visual communication is essential as 80% of customers remember what they see, and a staggering 10% of them never forget what they read on the website.
 To improve your site navigation, pay attention to how easy or difficult it is to browse through your online store.

 Make sure the presentation of your products and services piques their interest.
 Just check out the “New Arrivals” section of the H&M website, and you’ll know what we mean:

-As you know digital marketers have finally taken notice of how important email newsletters are in molding a brand’s tone and image.
-Most eCommerce stores have also finally realized how easily customers can be captured with the help of a simple newsletter sign-up popup.
+As you know, digital marketers have finally taken notice of how important email newsletters are in molding a brand’s tone and image.
+Most e-commerce stores have also finally realized how easily customers could be captured with the help of a simple newsletter sign-up popup.

-With email expected to reach 90.9% of those who are online by 2019, it’s a given that email marketing is not going anywhere!
-Try offering your customers a free incentive (or a free guide – depends on what you sell) and see how positively they’d react.
+With email expected to reach 90.9% of those who are online, it’s a given that email marketing is not going anywhere!
+Try offering your customers a free incentive (or a free guide – it depends on what you sell) and see how positively they’d react.

-Moreover, 2017 is the year of 1:1 marketing.
-This year is dedicated to reinventing that “personal touch” that has been absent from many kinds of business interactions till now.
-1:1 marketing is also known as “segment of one”.
+Moreover, 2021 is the year of 1:1 marketing.
+This year is dedicated to reinventing that “personal touch” absent from many business interactions.
+1:1 marketing is also known as “segment of one.”

 3. Create a compelling push strategy

-Push notifications on mobile and web are being used as a default feature to communicate with users on a daily basis.
+Push notifications on mobile and web are being used as a default feature to communicate with users daily.
 Here’s what they seem to do effectively:

 - Reduce cart abandonment rates by pushing out messages that create a sense of urgency.